krishnaanaril/Notes/Books/ConcurrencyInCSharpCookbook.md

 - Dataflow blocks are generally better than Rx observables when doing parallel processing.
 - There is almost no need for you to ever create a new thread yourself.
 The only time you should ever create a Thread instance is if you need an STA thread for COM interop.
 - If you adopt a *functional* mindset, your concurrent designs will be less convoluted.

+## Chapter 2 - Async Basics
+- `Task.Delay` is a fine option for unit testing asynchronous code or for implementing retry logic.
+However, if you need to implement a timeout, a `CancellationToken` is usually a better choice.
+- Pausing for a Period of Time
+    - Q: You need to (asynchronously) wait for a period of time.
+    - A: The `Task` type has a static method `Delay` that returns a task that completes after the specified time.
+- Returning Completed Tasks
+    - Q: You need to implement a synchronous method with an asynchronous signature.
+    - A: You can use `Task.FromResult` to create and return a new `Task<T>` that is already completed with the specified value.
+-  Reporting Progress
+    - Q: You need to respond to progress while an operation is executing.
+    - A: Use the provided `IProgress<T>` and `Progress<T>` types.
+- Waiting for a Set of Tasks to Complete
+    - Q: You have several tasks and need to wait for them all to complete.
+    - A: The framework provides a `Task.WhenAll` method for this purpose.
+- Waiting for Any Task to Complete
+    - Q: You have several tasks and need to respond to just one of them that’s completing
+    - A: Use the `Task.WhenAny` method.
+- If the other tasks aren’t canceled but are also never awaited, then they are abandoned.
+Abandoned tasks will run to completion, and their results will be ignored.
+Any exceptions from those abandoned tasks will also be ignored.
+- Processing Tasks as They Complete
+    - Q: You have a collection of tasks to await, and you want to do some processing on each task after it completes.
+    - A: The easiest solution is to restructure the code by introducing a higher-level async method that handles awaiting the task and processing its result.
+- Avoiding Context for Continuations
+    - Q: When an async method resumes after an await, by default it will resume executing within the same context.
+This can cause performance problems if that context was a UI context and a large number of async methods are resuming on the UI context.
+    - A: To avoid resuming on a context, await the result of `ConfigureAwait` and pass false for its `continueOnCapturedContext` parameter.
+(Not applicable for .NET core+.
+Needs further reading.)
+- Handling Exceptions from async void Methods
+    - Q: You have an async void method and need to handle exceptions propagated out of that method.
+    - A: There is no good solution.
+If at all possible, change the method to return Task instead of void.
+-  As a general rule, for your own application code, you should use `Task<T>` as a return type and not `ValueTask<T>`.
+Only consider using `ValueTask<T>` as a return type in your own application after profiling shows that you’d see a performance increase
+- A `ValueTask` or` ValueTask<T>` may only be awaited once.
+- Synchronously getting results from a `ValueTask` or `ValueTask<T>` may only be done once, after the `ValueTask` has completed, and that same `ValueTask` cannot be awaited or converted to a task.